Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website | Parking: free along the road

-A day at Coki Beach is one of the best things to do in St. Thomas with all the activities surrounding the area.
+A day at Coki Beach is one of the best things you can do in St. Thomas with all the activities surrounding the area.
 Start your day at Coral World Ocean Park before making your way to Coki Beach Dive Center for a Discover SCUBA to explore the colorful reefs right off the beach (no experience necessary).
-After attempting a dive, stroll through the local vendors and hit up one of the many rum bars jamming to live music.

 Brewers Bay Beach